JulioRodriguezR/ionic-newsApp/README.md

 # NewsApp

-* The [News API](https://newsapi.org/) is a simple HTTP REST API for searching and retrieving live articles from the web using:
+* The [News API](https://newsapi.org/) is a simple searching live articles from the web using:

 1. Keyword or phrase
 2. Date published